View Categories

 Using Record Buckets for Periodicals #

 It also might be helpful to keep your serials in a Record Bucket.
 Sort your Record Bucket by Title, then select the title for the magazine you need to check in.
 Select Show Selected Records in Catalog.
-A new tab will open that record ID’s Bibliographic record.
+A new tab will open that record ID’s bibliographic record.

 Viewing Periodical Records #